Gregg Jarrett and Brett Tolman - August 15th, Hour 3

 Trust me.

-Uh Wayne, Pennsylvania next, Sean Hannity show.
+Wayne, Pennsylvania, next, Sean Hannity Show.

 Hey, Sean, thanks for taking my call.

-I'd like to make two quick points on taxes, and I have a question to you concerning Georgia.
+I'd like to make two quick points on taxes.

-Um two points on taxes.
+Two points on taxes.

-First one, I have an LLC and I have an accountant do my taxes.
+First one, I have an LLC, and I have an accountant do my taxes.

-And you have to be very specific on what your business what it does, whether it performs a service or deals with products.
+And you have to be very specific on what your business, what it does, whether it performs a service or deals with products.

-And your taxes are paid quarterly.
+And your taxes are paid quarterly, state and federal.

 Now, I'd like to know who Hunter's accountant is, because he must know taxes weren't being paid on all these LLCs that he had.